-However, if foreign tax paid on passive income is reported to you in U.S. dollars on a Form 1099-DIV, 1099-INT, or similar statement, you do not have to convert the amount shown into foreign currency, even if you cannot use the Exception described on page 1 because you exceed the maximum dollar threshold allowed.
+However, if foreign tax paid on passive income is reported to you in U.S. dollars on a Form 1099-DIV,

+1099-INT, or similar statement, you do not have to convert the amount shown into foreign currency, even if you cannot use the Election described on page 1 and must file Form(s) 1116 because you exceed the maximum threshold for foreign taxes paid for your filing status.
 Enter "1099 taxes" in Part II, column (m), and complete columns (r) through (v) for each separate foreign country indicated in Part I.

-If foreign taxes were paid or accrued on your behalf by a partnership or an S corporation, also include in Part II the total foreign taxes from line 17e, Schedule K-1 (Form 1065) or from line 15e, Schedule K-1 (Form 1120S).
+If foreign taxes were paid or accrued on your behalf by a partnership or an S corporation, also include in Part II the total foreign taxes from line 17e, Schedule K-1 (Form 1065), Box 9, Schedule K-1 (Form 1065-B), or line 15e, Schedule K-1 (Form 1120S).